WHO eyes decision on monkeypox 'emergency'

 The continent has registered about 1500 suspected cases since the start of 2022, of which 66 have been fatal, according to official data.

-Still, Professor Nakoune said that if the WHO declares an emergency in the case of monkeypox, it would still be an important step.
+Still, Professor Nakoune said that if the WHO declared an emergency in the case of monkeypox, it would still be an important step.

-The WHO will convene a closed meeting of experts at 12pm in Geneva.
+The WHO will convene a closed meeting of experts at 12pm in Geneva (9pm Friday AEST).

 It remains unclear when the decision will be announced.

-The emergency committee meeting on Thursday includes experts from the most affected regions, who have also consulted with scientists including Nakoune.
+The emergency committee meeting includes experts from the most affected regions, who have also consulted with scientists including Nakoune.

 They will make a recommendation to WHO Director-General Tedros Adhanom Ghebreyesus, who makes the ultimate decision on whether to call the emergency.

-The step mainly functions to sound the alarm and can prompt further guidance from the WHO, as well as focus attention among member countries.
+The step mainly functions to sound the alarm.
+It can prompt further guidance from the WHO, as well as focus attention among member countries.

 The WHO has already provided detailed guidance on the outbreak and said it is working on a mechanism for sharing treatments and vaccines.